uppsala-makerspace/loerdagskurser/docs/reflektioner/20211211_richel/README.md

 - Richel put into perspective what can be expected of kids at their ages, with younger kids usually creating a 'work of art', the older kids re-creating a known game

+## Interpretation by Richel

+To summarize, I think the evaluations gives back that we do well now and that growing (i.e. more kids) would help naturally improve the course's awesomeness.

+The course's atmosphere is both disciplined and light, which is also thanks to the polite kids we have currently (one rotten apple can indeed destroy a whole basket!).
+4.5 out of 5 stars is great, albeit this is given by 'only' two kids.

+I do see some improvements:

+- Course
+    - Let the kids start working on their presentation two months in advance, as per advice of the kids
+    - The kids want extra help how to detect problems.
+I think making the booklets longer is not a solution; viable solutions would be (1) discussing this more often, (2) let the kids bring their own logbook/notebook
+- Presentation:
+    - To kill the time at the start of the presentation, give the visitors a tour through the Uppsala Makerspace building
+    - Let a first kid or volunteer show what coding is at the start of a presentation, to give laymen visitors an idea what we do here

+Things I will ignore:

+- Extending the length (i.e. more hours per day), or the frequency (i.e. more days per week), is friendly feedback.
+I feel increasing the frequency would harm the course: it would create more of a burden on the volunteers and the course would be less special for the kids.
+  Same thing with extending the time: 2 hours is short, so there is no time to waste.
+I enjoy the informal sense of urgency :-)

+Focus should be on getting more kids.